Muttley/foundryvtt-fallout/README.md

 ## FEATURES

 -   Dice Roller for D20 and DC Rolls.
 Includes Re-roll and Add Dice options.
 Calculates the number of successes/damage/effects.
 It can be trigger separetely or from the Attributes/Skills/Weapons.
+(Dice So Nice module supported)
 -   Pipboy Screen for Characters and Robots (player sheets)
 -   Calculating Resistances depending on the equipped apparel
 -   Marking Injuries on body parts